Resources for applying to graduate school:

 Emails to reach out to mentors

 Sometimes prospective students wonder if they should contact faculty or the PI of a lab prior to submitting an application.
 Will anyone read your email?
 What if you don’t get a response?
 It can be especially stressful to think of how to write this type of introductory email that could end up being a good or bad first impression.
 A helpful resource for making this decision is the following blog from UC Davis (https://lucklab.ucdavis.edu/blog/2018/9/17/emailing-faculty).
 It walks you through the reasons that you would want to email faculty and how to go about doing so if you decide to.
-It is important to note that while many PIs may respond to emails about the programs at their university, it is equally likely that they will be too busy to reply.
+It is important to note that while many PIs may respond to emails about the programs at their university, it is equally likely that they will be too busy to reply (for example – as you can see here – Dr. Sheridan doesn’t respond to these emails!).
 This does not mean that they did not see your email or would not consider you as a potential candidate.
-They just had too much going on to respond.
 It is definitely not necessary to email faculty or PI prior to applying but may prove beneficial in some cases.

 Letters of recommendation